Avantika019-sys/APK-Bank-system/report.md

 This feature allows users to create accounts and also manage their account.

 Feature 2: Payment and transfer
 This feature enables user to deposit, withdraw and track transaction in their accounts.
-It also allows the user to view their transaction history and acoount balance.
+It also allows the user to view their transaction history and account balance.

 Feature 3: Investment management
-This allows the user to manage their invesments, includign buying and selling stocks.
+This allows the user to manage their invesments, including buying and selling stocks.

-Feature 4: Currency exchange
-This lets the user exchange between currency.

 #### Requirements

-- F1.1: The system shall allow users to create an account.
+- F1.1: The system shall allow users to create an account

+- F1.2: The system shall allow users to have more than one account

-- F1.2: The system shall support to link one or more bank accounts
+- F1.3: The system shall support switching to another bank

 - F2.1: The system shall have deposit funds into their account